JeffersonLab/clara-docs/docs/clas/data-processing.md

 ```
 {: .scrolling-pre }

-#### files, fileList, inputDir and outputDir
+#### Data set options

-These options are used to define a data set to be processed.
-The *inputDir*
+The options *files*, *fileList*, *inputDir* and *outputDir* are used
+to define the data-set to be processed.

-is the path where data files are located.
-After *inputDir* option is set, one can
+The *inputDir* is the path where the data files are located.
-list the directory by:
+After this option is set, one can list the input directory with:
 ```
 clara> show inputDir
 total 241400